oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 ```

 As we see we have a basic wls 12.2.1.4 installation with the associated patches installed
-Now lets cleanup our environment before to run the next session
+Enter exit to return to your host,  then lets cleanup our environment before to run the next session

 ```